Child health inequalities and poverty

 The influence of poverty on children’s health and wellbeing is undeniable.
-With insight from paediatricians, children and young people, we outline our position on health inequalities to Government, and provide paediatricians with a toolkit to make a difference.
-It’s time to #ShiftTheDial
+With insight from paediatricians, children and young people, we outline our position on health inequalities to Government, and provide paediatricians with tools and learning opportunities to make a difference.

 Quality improvement (QI) can be used to improve NHS services that aim to reduce child health inequalities.
 Collaboration is key, and we outline factors to consider.